MaxFukui/multi-timer-app/README.md

 [x] - Create UI for TimerGroup
 [x] - Create UI for Timer
 [x] - Create UI for Timer Setter
-[] - feature: focus on the actual timer
+[X] - feature: focus on the actual timer
 [] - scroll towards the running timer automatically

 ### Database